ssimmons05/node2heroku/readme.md

 13. `git show-ref` to see if your branch is named `main` or `master

 14. `git push heroku main` or `git push heroku master`

+14.5  If you enounter an error, run `heroku create` again

 15. `heroku ps:scale web=1`